mhjiang97/mhjiang97.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a first-year Ph.D. student at HKU majoring in Bioinformatics.
+I am a first-year PhD student at [SBMS, HKU](https://www.sbms.hku.hk) majoring in Bioinformatics.
 My current research focuses on the identification of novel structural variants to subtype patients with B-cell acute lymphoblastic leukemia based on long-read sequencing.
 I am advised by [Dr Jason Wong](https://www.sbms.hku.hk/staff/jason-wing-hon-wong).

 Prior to joining HKU, I obtained my Master of Science degree in Biology from [Shanghai Jiao Tong University](https://www.shsmu.edu.cn/english/) in 2022.
 Following that, I spent 10 months as a technician at [Shanghai Institute of Immunology](https://www.shsmu.edu.cn/sii/English.htm).